nshaheer/RentSafe/api/README.md

 A Postman export is available in `docs/` to visualize the exact requests and responses.

 ## Background Tasks
-`celery worker -A app.celery -l INFO`
+`celery worker -A app.celery --beat -l INFO`